Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

     `{{now}}` (in UTC)
     ```

-1. Paste it to the **System message** field and replace all the placeholders (`<>`) with you Telegram Username, timezone, city, etc., accordingly.
-You can also edit and tweak the prompt as you like.
+1. Paste it to the **System message** field and replace all the placeholders (`<>`) with you Telegram Username, timezone, city, and role.
+You can also edit and tweak the prompt as needed.
 1. In the **Model** field choose an LLM to handle your requests.
 For this assistant we recommend choosing the `OpenAI: GPT-5 mini`, as it is relatively cheap and would be enough for our tasks.

 ### Connect the output